How Pepper thinks

 Pepper is not designed to run your household.
 It is not designed to make decisions for you.
 It is not designed to remove your judgment.

-Pepper is designed to help you feel like you are not carrying all of the deciding alone.
+Pepper is designed to help you feel like you are not carrying the whole load alone.

 Pepper's goal